yigitozkavci/blog/posts/2018-07-16-type-safe-xpath-selectors.markdown

 The purpose of this blog post is to demonstrate how we can leverage lightweight usage of TemplateHaskell to generate compile-time constraints for us via regular Haskell expressions.

 Cheers.

+## Notes
+* Thanks to Enis Bayramoğlu for long discussions on ways of improving usability of API